kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q97
 The facial nerve runs through this gland and its blood supply comes from a branch of the external carotid artery.
 Of tumours arising in this gland, 80% are benign.
-#### Answer:
+#### Answer: A. Parotid gland - ?

 ### Q98
 This gland secretes mucous and serous saliva.
 Secretomotor fibres come from the parasympathetic system which hitch-hike along with the chorda tympani and lingual nerve.
 #### Answer:

 ### Q99
-This gland is divided into deep and superficial parts by the posterior border of the mylohyoid muscle.
+This gland is divided into deep and superficial parts by the posterior border of the myohyoid muscle.
 Blood supply comes from the facial artery and vein.
-#### Answer:
+#### Answer: A. Parotid gland - ?

 ## Q100: Theme: Management of Hernias

-A   Conservative management
+	A. Conservative management

-B   Elective hernia repair
+	B. Elective hernia repair

-C   Emergency hernia repair
+	C. Emergency hernia repair

-D   Urgent hernia repairs, ie on an elective list but prioritised over benign conditions
+	D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions

 ### 100
 A 79-year-old woman presents to clinic with a small (3 cm) non-tender lump in her groin.
 It has been present for the past 2 months.
 It lies below and lateral to the pubic tubercle.
 It is irreducible and there is no cough impulse.